egonw/biomarkers/README.md

 changes, and send me a pull request.
 By making a pull request, you make all content in the pull request avaiable as CCZero too.

+Attribution to this data collection can, at this momoment, be made to this GitHub repository:

+    Willighagen, E.L., 2016, Biomarkers, GitHub, Available from https://github.com/egonw/biomarkers/

+Additionally, a (future) data deposition can be cited.

+## data depositions

+For every 100 biomarker-disease relationships a data deposition will be created, probably at Figshare.

 ## data model

 Data from every separate data source is placed in a separate data file (in the Turtle format).